MontiCore/montiarc/docs/GettingStarted/HelloWorld.md

 HelloWorldSyncMsg.java
 ```

-All of which are needed to simulate the model using Java.
+Most of which are needed to simulate the model using Java.

 ```bash
 montiarc run DeployHelloWorld.java
 ```
-This executed the Java main method of the `DeployHelloWorld` class, which in turn sets up the simulation and starts it.
+This executes the Java main method of the `DeployHelloWorld` class, which in turn sets up the [simulation](../Usage/Simulation/index.md) and starts it.
 The run command is shorthand for calling Java with the correct class path.
 It requires Java to be installed on your system.

+By default the simulation is non-interactive and input streams have to be provided for it to be useful (See [testing](../Reference/Testing/index.md)).
+We provide two interactive simulation deployments where the simulation reads and writes to [MQTT](../Usage/Simulation/index.md#mqtt) or has a [Rest API](../Usage/Simulation/index.md#rest).

 ---